TomGroombridge/C.V/README.md

   - FactoryGirl fixtures and Shoulda matchers
   - Version control with git and GitHub
   - JavaScript, jQuery and CoffeeScript
+  - HTML5
-  - HTML5, ERB and Haml
+  - ERB
   - CSS3, Sass and Twitter Bootstrap 3
   - WebSockets
   - User authentication and authorisation with bcrypt and Devise
-  - Integration of APIs including Twilio, Stripe and Paperclip
+  - Integration of APIs including Twilio, Stripe and Amazon
   - Mailgun API with RestClient
   - GitHub Flavoured Markdown
   - Deployment to Heroku

+  ### Makers Academy
+**Web Development Bootcamp: November-February 2013**

+  - Highly selective 12 week full-time course
+  - Ruby, object oriented programming and software design
+  - Full stack web development
+  - Pair programming and teamwork
+  - Final project: <a href="http://dogearedpages.me"> Dog Eared Pages </a> - a Rails 4 app which allows you to choose your top 3 books and tweet them out to your followes.
+Created in 10 days with <a href="https://github.com/larahy">@larahy</a>, <a href="https://github.com/chrishill627"> and <a href="https://github.com/traviago">@traviagio</a>.